deniseyu/airport/README.md

 ## System Design

 This is a very basic version of a classic Makers Academy exercise.
-In this version, the airport has a capacity of 5 planes, and it can
+In this version, the airport has a capacity of 5 planes, and it can keep track of planes as they take off and land.
+It will prevent a plane from landing if it is at capacity.

-The airport has responsibility to manage the landing and takeoff of planes based on its runway capacity.

-Planes have responsibility to toggle their own status of being in the air or on the ground.
+Planes track their own status of being in the air or on the ground.

 ## Future Iterations